daytonaio/daytona/docs/daytona_start.md

 ## daytona start

-Start a workspace
+Start a target

 ```
-daytona start [WORKSPACE] [flags]
+daytona start [TARGET] [flags]
 ```

 ### Options

 ```
-  -a, --all              Start all workspaces
+  -a, --all              Start all targets
-  -c, --code             Open the workspace in the IDE after workspace start
+  -c, --code             Open the target in the IDE after target start
-  -p, --project string   Start a single project in the workspace (project name)
+  -p, --project string   Start a single project in the target (project name)
   -y, --yes              Automatically confirm any prompts
 ```